 Voice And Tone In Writing Moves Content Along

-Passive Voice Tone in Writing
+Passive Voice and Tone in Writing Content

 When writing in a passive voice, the content shows the subject being acted upon typically in a passive, past tense way.
 You can usually identify passive voice with past tense writing mechanics such as:

 - Has been

 For copywriters, passive voice content can stop or pause the flow of your copy.
 Another way you interrupt the flow of your message is by writing too much content using only one main way of interpreting the world.